jrayers97/CS-187--Data-Structures-and-Algorithms/README.md

 # CS-187--Data-Structures-and-Algorithms
-Projects from my introduction to Data Structures and Algorithms course at UMass Amhest, Summer 2017
+Projects from my introduction to Data Structures and Algorithms course at UMass Amherst, Summer 2017